 If you do have such type of vacuum cleaner, it can be used as a good car vacuum cleaner, but its main purpose is not car vacuuming.

 1. Eureka Hand-Held Vacuum 71B

-Eureka Hand-Held Vacuum 71B is small, but powerful corded vacuum cleaner.
-With two motors, one for vacuum suction, second for brush roll and with other product features, this handheld vacuum cleaner is an excellent choice for anybody needing small and compact handheld vacuum cleaner.
+The Eureka Hand-Held Vacuum 71B is a small, but powerful corded vacuum cleaner.
+With two motors, one for vacuum suction, second for brush roll, and with other product features, this handheld vacuum cleaner is an excellent choice for anybody in need of a small and compact handheld vacuum cleaner.

 This vacuum cleaner is a little bit bigger (and heavier) than most common cordless operated hand-held vacuum cleaners, but it is much stronger – great suction power is combined with revolving brush that helps clean even the hardest dirt and messes on your car seats and carpet.

 For cleaning hard to reach places, it has an onboard hose.